Year-end’s Coming, Get Ready Now!

 That said, the official word on your company’s deadlines comes only from the IRS.
 And there are exceptions to these dates.
 For example, some companies may be eligible for transition relief in exceptional cases.
 Further, general deadlines can be subject to change.
 It’s important to make sure you’re tracking confirmed deadlines with the IRS and that you’re aware of any special circumstances that could affect your timelines as you work with your construction CPA and any ACA service provider.

-For W-2s, the Social Security Administration’s (SSA) official deadline both to file and distribute copies to employees is January 31, 2018.
-Remember, beginning last year, the date for filing with the SSA was moved earlier, regardless of whether you file with paper or electronic copies.
+For W-2s, the Social Security Administration’s (SSA) official deadline both to file and distribute copies to employees is January 31, 2021.
 Penalties for a failure to provide correct information on time have also increased from last year.

 2. Confirm Employee Information